Dream Maker (TV program): Elimination Mechanics

-Group Name
+Group name

-The public is given the chance to cast their entries for the group name of the Final 7 Dream Chasers by tweeting the name of the group, as well as the hashtag #MyDreamGroupName and tagging the official Twitter accounts.
+The public is given the chance to cast their entries for the group name of the final 7 Dream Chasers by tweeting the name of the group, as well as the hashtag #MyDreamGroupName and tagging the official Twitter accounts.
 Entries for the group name started on January 21, 2023, and ended on February 3, 2023.
-The most creative names will be shortlisted and will be voted by the public via dreammaker.ph from February 6 to 11, at 23:00 (PST).
-The person with the winning entry will have the chance to watch the finale on February 12, 2023, receive Dream Maker freebies, as well as having the chance to meet the Final Top 7 Dream Chasers.
+The most creative names were shortlisted and were voted by the public via dreammaker.ph from February 6 to 11, at 23:00 (PST).
+The person with the winning entry would have the chance to watch the finale on February 12, 2023, receive Dream Maker freebies, as well as have the chance to meet the Final Top 7 Dream Chasers.

-On Episode 24, the entries are shortlisted into 5 names (B2IN, PR7ME, HORI7ON, DM7, BRIGHT7).
-On the finale, the group name is revealed to be HORI7ON.
+On Episode 24, the entries are shortlisted into 5 names (B2in, Pr7me, Hori7on, DM7, Bright7).
+In the finale, the group name was revealed to be Hori7on.

 Ranking

 For the first ranking, only the Dream mentors determine the Dream Chasers' ranks, in which the first ranking was determined in episode 4.
 Starting from the first elimination, both the Dream mentors' scores and the public points determine the Dream Chasers' ranks.
-However, in the last elimination, only the public votes determine the final Dream Chasers’ ranks.
+However, in the last elimination, only the public votes determine the final Dream Chasers' ranks.